Eliot-Roxbergh/tillitis_hello/README.md

 ### Start app

-Start application on tkey using tkey-runapp
+Start application on tkey using tkey-runapp.
+Simply run the tkey-runapp binary and provide the app you'd like to transfer.

+The example app coin_race.c simply uses the internal TRNG to "flip a coin", either red or blue wins the toss.
+The current leader is shown using the LED, white signifies an equal position.

 ```